warren-bank/mirror-XMail-mail-server/docs/Readme.txt

         -PX nthreads
                 Set the maximum number of threads for POP3 server.

+    [POP3S]

+        -B-     Disable the service.

+        -Bp port
+                Set POP3S server port (if you change this you must know what you're doing).

+        -BI ip[:port]
+                Bind server to the specified ip address and (optional) port (can be multiple).

     [SMTP]

+        -S-     Disable the service.

         -Sp port
                 Set SMTP server port (if you change this you must know what